fultonj/zed/crc/glance_dev_notes.md

    oc kustomize ~/install_yamls/out/openstack/glance/cr | oc apply -f -
    ```

+If you need to modify lib-common see [local-lib-common.md](local-lib-common.md).

 ## Deleting resources to unblock creating new ones

 The following additional cleaning commands may be necessary